Rates in the United Kingdom

 Rates are a tax on property in the United Kingdom used to fund local government.
 Business rates are collected throughout the United Kingdom.
 Domestic rates are collected in Northern Ireland and were collected in England and Wales before 1990 and in Scotland before 1989.

+Rates are usually paid by the occupier of a property, and only in the case of unoccupied property does the owner become liable to pay them.

 Domestic rates

 England and Wales

-Rates formally became universal by the Act for the Relief of the Poor 1601; this removed all doubt that parishes (vestries) should and could levy a poor rate to fund the Poor Law.
+Rates formally became universal by the Poor Relief Act 1601; this removed all doubt that parishes (vestries) should and could levy a poor rate to fund the Poor Law.
 They often levied these earlier to fund poor law relief.
 Indeed, the Court of Appeal in 2001 said "The law of rating is statutory and ancient, going back even before the Poor Relief Act 1601".

 As local government developed, separate rates were collected by parish authorities, borough corporations and county authorities.
 The County Rates Act 1739 ended the practice of separate rates being levied for individual purposes, such a highway rate and provided for a unified county rate.

 Rates on residential property were based on the nominal rental value, reassessed periodically in revaluations.
-By the Rating and Valuation Act 1925, revaluations were supposed to take place every five years but in practice they were frequently delayed or suspended.
+By the Rating and Valuation Act 1925 (15 & 16 Geo.
+5. c.
+90), revaluations were supposed to take place every five years but in practice they were frequently delayed or suspended.
 Revaluations took place in 1928/1929, 1934, 1956 (but based on 1939 values), 1963, and 1973.
 A revaluation due in the early 1980s was scrapped by the Secretary of State for the Environment Michael Heseltine in June 1979, with Heseltine urging householders to tear up the forms already sent out by the Valuation Office.

+As part of the transition to regional water authorities, water charges continued to be collected by local councils on their behalf until 1978/79.
+The 1973 valuation is still used to calculate water rates for households on unmetered supplies.

 Rates in England and Wales in 1990 were briefly replaced with the Community Charge (so called "poll tax"), a fixed tax per head that was the same for everyone within a council area, a figure that could differ greatly per local authority.
 This was soon replaced with the Council Tax, a system based on the estimated market value of property assessed in bands of value, with a discount for people living alone.